cjerrington/cjerrington.github.io/src/posts/2023/2023-08-31-manage-aws-instances.md

 ---
 _schema: default
 title: Manage AWS Instances
-excerpt: Using the AWS CLI to manage your AWS EC2 Instances in a quick and easy way
+description: Using the AWS CLI to manage your AWS EC2 Instances in a quick and easy way
 tags:
   - 100DaysToOffload
   - cloud